deeppanara/DomAdminPlatform/base/admin-bundle/doc/tutorials/custom-actions.rst

             # ...

-Route based actions are displayed as regular links or buttons, but they don't link to the usual ``easyadmin`` route but to the route configured by the action.
+Route based actions are displayed as regular links or buttons, but they don't link to the usual ``domadmin`` route but to the route configured by the action.
 In addition, the route is passed two parameters in the query string: ``entity`` (the name of the entity) and, when available, the ``id`` of the related entity.